dylkot/cNMF/README.md

 ...
 ```

 You should submit these commands to distinct processors so they are all run in parallel.
-See the [tutorial](analyze_example_data.ipynb) for examples of how you could submit all of the workers to run in parallel either using [GNU parralel](https://www.gnu.org/software/parallel/) or an [UGER scheduler](http://www.univa.com/resources/files/univa_user_guide_univa__grid_engine_854.pdf).
+See the [tutorial on simulated data](Tutorials/analyze_simulated_example_data.ipynb) and [PBMC tutorial](Tutorials/analyze_pbmc_example_data.ipynb) for examples of how you could submit all of the workers to run in parallel either using [GNU parralel](https://www.gnu.org/software/parallel/) or an [UGER scheduler](http://www.univa.com/resources/files/univa_user_guide_univa__grid_engine_854.pdf).

 __Tip: The implementation of NMF in scikit-learn by default will use half of the available cores on a machine.
 Therefore, if you are using GNU parallel on a large machine, you should use no more than 2 workers to get the best performance.__